 It’s not only for this reason that as soon as someone is diagnosed with insulin resistance (pre-diabetes) or diabetes, they should use diet and weight loss to treat their disease instead of medication.
+You can get all the real stuff you need from people who sell diabetic supplies online and from whom you trust.
 The other reason is that people who are prescribed drugs (such as Metformin and Glucophage) to control their insulin/sugar levels often get complacent; I see this too often.
 People tend to get lulled into a false notion of “it’s OK,” and “it’s under control” because they’re popping a pill every day.
 And the longer they are on the medications, the more complacent they become, the more “normal” diabetes becomes to them.
 People with diabetes need to get that thought right out of their heads!
 Diabetes medications can bring sugar levels down but they do not address the compromised insulin machinery.
 Instead, they need to keep in mind how they will suffer the serious complications of long-term diabetes in the advanced state of the disease, which can include heart problems, neuropathy, vision issues, dental issues and gum disease, and even amputations.

 They also need to consider that if their Type 2 morphs into Type 1, they’ll be giving themselves insulin injections for the rest of their lives because at that point, even with weight loss, it’s irreversible.